-The job of Inclusion Preschool Teacher was established for the purpose/s of providing support to the instructional process by serving as a teacher with specific responsibility for supervising preschool students, including some who have special needs, within the classroom and other assigned areas; developing lesson plans and delivering group and individual student instruction within established curriculum guidelines; and responding to a wide range of inquiries from students’ parents or guardians regarding instructional program and student progress.
+The job of Inclusion Preschool Instructor is done for the purpose/s of providing support to the instructional process by serving as a teacher with specific responsibility for supervising preschool students within the classroom and other assigned areas; developing lesson plans and delivering group and individual student instruction within established curriculum guidelines; and responding to a wide range of inquiries from students' parents or guardians regarding the instructional program and student progress.

-- Adapts classroom work for the purpose of providing students with instructional materials that address individualized learning within established curriculum guidelines.
+- Adapts classroom work for the purpose of providing students with instructional materials that address individualized learning plans within established lesson plans.

-- Advises parents and/or legal guardians of student progress for the purpose of communicating expectations, student’s achievements, and developing methods of improvement and/or reinforcing classroom goals in the home environment.
+- Advises parents and/or legal guardians of student progress for the purpose of communicating expectations; student's achievements; and developing methods for improvement and/or reinforcing classroom goals in the home environment.

-- Directs assistant teacher and special education paraeducator, volunteers, and/or student workers for the purpose of providing an effective classroom program and addressing the needs of individual students.
+- Directs instructional assistants, volunteers and/or student workers for the purpose of providing an effective classroom program and addressing the needs of individual students.

 - Manages student behavior for the purpose of providing a safe and optimal learning environment.

 - Models conversation, manners, clean up activities, listening skills, etc. for the purpose of demonstrating appropriate social and interpersonal behavior.

 - Monitors preschool students in a variety of educational environments (e.g. classroom, playground, stories, music, parent meetings, play, etc.) for the purpose of providing a safe and positive learning environment.